rakesh-negit/landsat-ldope-tools/README.md

 The L-LDOPE User Guide is available at https://landsat.usgs.gov/sites/default/files/documents/lldope_tool_userguide.pdf

 ## Release Notes
-  * Added the unpack_collection_qa tool to support the collection-era Landsat QA band format.
-This tool is similar to unpack_oli_qa.
-It supports Landsat 4, 5, 7, and 8 inputs.
+  * Updated the unpack_oli_qa and unpack_collection_qa tools to read linear units from GeoTIFF tag ProjLinearUnitsGeoKey if it is available and GeogLinearUnitsGeoKey is not available
+  * Updated the unpack_oli_qa and unpack_collection_qa tools to be able to read tiled GeoTIFF files.
+The outputs will not be tiled